 - Violation of the Code of Student Conduct located at deanofstudents.unt.edu/conduct.
-This includes, (but is not limited to) dishonesty, cheating, disruptive behavior, theft, hazing, abuse, violence, etc. - Failure to enroll in engineering required coursework and/or prerequisites each semester. - Failure to earn a minimum grade of "C" by the 2nd attempt in engineering required coursework and/or prerequisites. - Failure to reach or maintain GPA criteria for engineering required coursework and/or prerequisites. - Failure to maintain academic good standing (2.0 UNT cumulative GPA). - Being placed on academic suspension from UNT due to UNT semester and/or cumulative GPA.
+This includes, (but is not limited to) dishonesty, cheating, disruptive behavior, theft, hazing, abuse, violence, etc. - Failure to enroll in engineering required coursework and/or prerequisites each semester. - Failure to reach or maintain grade and/or GPA criteria for engineering required coursework and/or prerequisites. - Being placed on academic suspension from UNT due to UNT semester and/or cumulative GPA.